 Laser Resurfacing in Thousand Oaks

-Laser resurfacing is a procedure used to resurface the skin of the face, neck, chest and hands.
+Laser resurfacing in Thousand Oaks is a procedure used to resurface the skin of the face, neck, chest, and hands.
 It can also be used to rejuvenate other parts of the body.
 Laser resurfacing can treat mild to moderate sun damage, very fine wrinkles, and other minor skin blemishes.
-It will not eliminate deep wrinkles or sagging skin, however can be used to tighten the skin of the lower eyelids.
-Laser resurfacing is typically not a substitute for more invasive procedures such as a facelift but work best as an adjunct to other facial rejuvenation procedures.
+It will not eliminate deep wrinkles or sagging skin, however, can be used to tighten the skin of the lower eyelids.
+Laser resurfacing is typically not a substitute for more invasive procedures such as a facelift but works best as an adjunct to other facial rejuvenation procedures.